devtut/generate/docs/python/alternatives-to-switch-statement-from-other-languages.md

 ---
-metaTitle: "Alternatives to switch statement from other languages"
+metaTitle: "Python - Alternatives to switch statement from other languages"
 description: "Use what the language offers: the if/else construct., Use a dict of functions, Use class introspection, Using a context manager"
 ---